ndrober/testTechnicianData/README.md

 - `serviceType`: The type of service (road, electric, or mountain).
 - `picture`: A URL to a picture of the person.

+## Pictures

+All the images were generated using midjourney and uploaded to imgur.com

 ## Usage

 Feel free to use this data as you see fit, in line with the terms of the license.